datawookie/saffer/README.md

 <img src="inst/img/saffer.png" width="250" align="right">

-Saffer (plural Saffers): (slang) A native or inhabitant of South Africa.
+saffer (plural saffers): (slang) A native or inhabitant of South Africa.

 An R package aggregating a selection of things relating to South Africa.